AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 02/README.md

 ![](https://github.com/Konami33/poridhi.io.intern/raw/main/MLOps%20Lab/Lab%2002/images/image-5.png)

-## Set the hostname of the instances
+## Step 05: Set the hostname of the instances

 We can set the hostname for our instances by using the `hostnamectl` command.
 This will help us to easily identify at which instance we are now after we ssh into any instance.